 To try the ultimate Bariloche treat, RapaNui chocolate shop offers a Berlina Imperial Stout and a Chocolate RapaNui ‘Choco beer’, made with 90% cacao from Colombia.

-→ Wondering what that cubierto charge is and how much to tip?
+→ Wondering what that cubierto charge on your restaurant check is and how much to tip?
 Read our FAQ for Dining in Argentina

 Bariloche Lake Tours

 Patagonia lake excursions are a classic in Argentina that everyone from retired couples to families with small kids, school groups and independent travelers enjoy.

 The two most common lake destinations are Isla Victoria and the Arrayanes Forest, and Puerto Blest.

 Isla Victoria (Victoria Island)

 The boat that goes to Isla Victoria is the famous Modesta Victoria.
 Eva Duarte de Perón, Barack Obama, and Argentina’s former President, Mauricio Macri have all ridden this boat.

 The 39-meter-long boat was built in Amsterdam in 1937.
 It has three teak-wood decks, bronze fittings, alabaster lampshades and a specially designed rudder.

 The tour rides along Lake Nahuel Huapi for an hour before reaching the Quetrihué Peninsula.

-Disembark to walk along an easy path of boardwalk through the Arrayan (Myrtle) Forest, a landscape which inspired which inspired animator, Walt Disney, before reaching the ‘Casita del Bosque‘ (Forest House).
+Disembark to walk along an easy path of boardwalk through the Arrayan (Myrtle) Forest, a landscape which inspired animator, Walt Disney, before reaching the ‘Casita del Bosque‘ (Forest House).